Working at Double Fine

 Double Fine is is an award-winning game development studio founded in 2000 by games industry veteran Tim Schafer.
 Since 2019 we've been part of the Xbox Game Studios.

-We are based in mostly sunny, San Francisco, and while most positions kinda need folks to be local, our employees can be found working all around the world.
+We are based in mostly sunny, San Francisco, we'd like folks to be close to us if possible but we're pretty flexible about it (especially these days) and our employees can be found working all around the world.

 Benefits include the usual gamut of